desertwitch/zipfuse/README.md

 overhead adding to that of the decompressor.

 ## Security, contributions, and license

-The filesystem is read-only, purpose-built and assumes more or less static content being served for a few consuming applications.
-While it may well be possible it works for larger-scale operations or in more complex environments, it was not built for such and should always be used with appropriate cautions.

 The webserver is disabled by default.
 When enabled, it is unsecured and assumes an otherwise appropriately secured environment (a modern reverse proxy,